qe201020335/RankedPlaylist/README.md

 3. Run the game and you will see the button ***Ranked Playlist***.
 4. After genearting a playlist, you can download the songs using [PlaylistManager](https://github.com/rithik-b/PlaylistManager).

+## Standalone Version
+Use this is you are playing the quest version of Beat Saber!

+1. Download the **standalone** one from the [latest release](https://github.com/qe201020335/RankedPlaylist/releases/latest).
+2. Extract the archive and run `RankedPlaylistGenerator.exe`.
+3. Follow the options and you will have a `bplist` file!
+4. Drag the generated playlist into the upload page of your BMBF.

+Currently this only works on Windows.
+I'm thinking about making a web version of this generator so you can use it anywhere.

+## TODO
+1. Allow filter by the songs you have or have not played.
+2. Allow filter by the percentage of your played song

+Please open an [issue](https://github.com/qe201020335/RankedPlaylist/issues) if you found something wrong or want to request a feature!